harika-haru/test-repo/README.md

 1. Create a repo and upload the files in the github using git or VS Code.
 2. Go to the Pull section and click on add pull request.
 3. Then give a title to the pull request and click on merge.
-4. Your files will be merged.
+4. Your will see that the files are merged.

 Thus your files will be uploaded in the Github using VS Code